ikcDevelopment/eagleHub/tecnicalReadme.md

         BigDecimal emission;
     }`

-I simplified the endpoint to calculate the consumption of any kind of emissions ** percentageEmissionByCategory()  ** using next class:
+I simplified the endpoint to calculate the consumption of any kind of emissions ** percentageEmissionByCategory()
+** using next class:

-    Instead of a GET endpoint I am using a POST endpoint to be able to send a body request with a list of accounts ( emission ) the use want to rate:
+    Instead of a GET endpoint I am using a POST endpoint to be able to send a body request with a list of accounts ( emission ) the user wants to rate:

     public class EmissionCategories {
         List<String> accounts;